-BadgerBlitz.com - What stood out in spring camp today?
+BadgerBlitz.com - What Stood Out In Spring Camp Today?

-MADISON, Wis. - The Wisconsin Badgers held their third open practice of spring camp on Tuesday and BadgerBlitz.com's John Veldhuis was there taking notes.
+MADISON, Wis. - The Wisconsin Badgers held their fourth open practice on Saturday afternoon in Camp Randall Stadium, and BadgerBlitz.com's John Veldhuis was there to take in all of the action on a chilly day in Madison.

 Premium Content